confluentinc/ksql/docs/developer-guide/serialization.rst

 A ``null`` key or value in a stream's topic is ignored when the stream is part of a join.
-A ``null`` key in a table's topic is treated as a tombstone, and a ``null`` value is ignored, when the table is part of a join,
+A ``null`` key in a table's topic is treated as a tombstone, and a ``null`` value is ignored when the table is part of a join.

 Care should be taken when dealing with unwrapped single-field schemas to ensure any ``null`` key or value has the desired result.